 Courses at the 500 level comprise our intermediate courses.
 All count toward the French Major or Minor and many toward some basic requirements for BA and BS degrees (e.g.: Foreign Language requirements, Western Heritage, Literary/Rhetorical Arts).

-See below for course descriptions and check the Summer 2023 and Fall 2023 schedules for days/times.
+See below for course descriptions and and check the Spring 2024 schedule for days/times.